 Does the Florida Statute (Section 373.185) override my HOA rules?

 The amendments to Florida Statutes section 373.185, et seq., have not changed the review approval process for HOAs.
 If deed restrictions or covenants require HOA approval for landscape modifications, then homeowners still need approval from HOAs.
 Additionally, please note that a Florida-Friendly landscape includes both non-native and native plants and turfgrass as long as the plants and turfgrass match site conditions.

 Can HOAs require St. Augustine grass for lawn turfgrass?

 It can be required just like any other Florida-Friendly Landscaping™ turfgrass, provided it is the right plant for the right place, and it is specified in the deed restrictions.

 Are there any resources available to assist the HOA review boards in setting community standards for appropriate landscaping design while allowing residents to follow the Florida-Friendly Landscaping™ principles?

 The Florida-Friendly Landscaping Program has developed an excellent set of tools specifically to help HOA's incorporate Florida-Friendly Landscaping language directly into their CCRs.

 - Florida-Friendly Landscaping™ Model Covenants, Conditions and Restrictions

-- ARB considerations for FFL guidelines for architectural review boards
+- ARB considerations for FFL guidelines

 For additional helpful resources, including a model Florida-Friendly Landscaping maintenance contract template, please see the FFL "Community Association Kit"